-Andy is a frequent guest speaker and lecturer both for companies and business schools.
-Andy has published widely, including as co-author of ‘Three Disciplines of Innovation’ in the California Management Review (named Best Article 2020), 'Ambidextrous CEO' in the Harvard Business Review, the 'Art of Strategic Renewal' in the MIT Sloan Management Review and a book chapter on 'Getting Started with Ambidexterity'.
-He is an Executive Fellow in the Center for Future Organization at the Drucker School of Management.
+Andy is a frequent guest speaker and lecturer at companies and business schools and an award-winning business author.
+His article, ‘Three Disciplines of Innovation,’ co-authored with Professor Charles O’Reilly, was named Best Article in the California Management Review for 2020.
+His other articles include ‘Ambidextrous CEO‘ in the Harvard Business Review, the ‘Art of Strategic Renewal‘ in the MIT Sloan Management Review and a book chapter on ‘Getting Started with Ambidexterity.‘ He is also an Executive Fellow at the Center for Future Organization at the Drucker School of Management.

 Andy attended the University of Sussex, New York University, and the Quinlan Business School at Loyola University Chicago.
 He holds degrees in political science, marketing, and organizational development.